microprediction/microactors/README.md

 3. Save the key as a Github secret called WRITE_KEY ([instructions](https://www.google.com/search?q=how+to+create+a+github+secret))
 4. Click on "accept" when Github asks you if you want to enable github actions.
 Go to Actions and you'll see the only action used in your repo (like [this one](https://github.com/microprediction/microactors/blob/main/.github/workflows/submit.yml)).
 You should be able to enable it.

-5. Go to www.microprediction.org and plug your write key into the dashboard.
+That's all.
+Later, go to www.microprediction.org and plug your write key into the dashboard.
 You'll see something like this, eventually.

 ![](https://i.imgur.com/uwttTku.png)

 If you are curious about step 2, see [instructions](https://www.microprediction.com/private-keys) for other ways, and a cheesy video explaining that a WRITE_KEY is a Memorable Unique Identifier.

+## Like fitting multivariate densities or Copulas?

+Modify fit.py as you see fit.

 ## New to microprediction?
 Here's what's up: